 - To keep your cool during negotiations, it is important to identify the emotions of yourself and the other parties and to understand how these emotions can affect one's mental state.

 - Those who lack emotional intelligence often fail to make sound business decisions.

-This is the ability to not only recognize the state of your emotions, but those of others, and allows you to respond properly to the emotional situation without getting, well, overly emotional.
+To be a good negotiator, you need high emotional intelligence.
+This is the ability to recognize the state of not only your emotions, but those of others, allowing you to respond properly to the emotional situation without getting, well, overly emotional.

-(Curious about your own EI quotient?
+[Curious about your own EI quotient?
 Take this short quiz.
-Once you're finished, come back and see how you can apply your results to negotiation tactics.)
+Once you're finished, come back and see how you can apply your results to negotiation tactics.]

 Wheeler recounts the story of a contentious meeting between Bill Gates and Steve Jobs at the height of the competition between their two companies (even though Microsoft and Apple actually did business with one another).
 Jobs accused Gates of stealing what was then the new graphics interface of Windows from Apple.